Axelrod-Python/Axelrod/README.md

 └── run_tournament.py
 ```

-To contribute a strategy you need to do 4 (optionally 5) thing:
+To contribute a strategy you need to do 4 (optionally 5) things:

 1. Fork this repository.
 2. Add a `<strategy>.py` file to the `strategies` directory.